-Savings is something no budget should be without.
-Your budget should treat savings like an expense, not just as what happens with the "leftover" or surplus cash, if there is any.
-In treating savings like an expense, you ensure that you're contributing money wherever it is most needed.
+It would not be a budget without including savings.
+Your budget should treat savings as an expense, not just as what happens with the "leftover" or surplus cash if there is any.
+In treating savings as an expense, you ensure that you're contributing money wherever it is most needed.
 For example, you can have a line item for general savings as well as a category for your emergency fund or savings for a down payment on a home.

-While you don't have to track every dollar you spend down to the penny, you should try to accurately account for cash spending.
+You don't have to track every dollar you spend down to the penny.
+However, you should try to account for cash spending accurately.
 Cash spending can easily become the biggest leak in most budgets.
-Cash disappears quickly and if you don't write down everything you spend it on, you'll have a distorted look at your spending and where your money goes.
+Cash disappears quickly, and if you don't write down everything you spend it on, you'll have a distorted look at your spending and where your money goes.

 7. Realistic Written Goals

 8. Regular Reviews

-Last, but not least, all successful budgeters approach their budgets with the right mindset.
-While it may be tempting to view your budget as being restrictive, it's actually a way to gain control over your money so you can tell your paycheck what to do, instead of the other way around.
+Last but not least, all successful budgeters approach their budgets with the right mindset.
+While it may be tempting to view your budget as being restrictive, it's a way to gain control over your money so you can tell your paycheck what to do, instead of the other way around.
 Budgeting can be difficult and even a stressful exercise, but it is necessary for financial success.
 By adopting a positive mindset towards budgeting and staying motivated, you can be well on your way to achieving financial security through budgeting.